About Basil

 Basil seeds require light to germinate, so be careful not to cover them when planting.
 Learn more about germination light requirements here.

 Till the area or rake to loosen the soil and amend with either organic compost or well-rotted manure to add good drainage to the soil.
-Sow basil seed ¼” deep; thin successful plants to 8 inches apart or more depending on the variety.
+Sow basil seed ¼” deep; thin successful plants to eight inches apart or more depending on the variety.
 Space rows 18 to 24 inches apart.
 Keep your basil soil moist for quick growth, but do not overwater.
 It is best to mulch around the base of the plant to aide in moisture retention and to deter weeds.
 Basil makes a wonderful bedfellow with tomatoes and peppers to enhance their growth.

 How to Harvest Basil